swarm64/parquet_fdw/README.md

 Following options are supported:
 * **filename** - space separated list of paths to Parquet files to read;
-* **sorted** - space separated list of columns that Parquet files are presorted by; that would help postgres to avoid redundant sorting when running query with `ORDER BY` clause or in other cases when having a presorted set is beneficial (Group Aggregate, Merge Join);
 * **use_mmap** - whether memory map operations will be used instead of file read operations (default `false`);

 GUC variables: